raghadsaeed018/japan/README.md

 # japan
 Discover Japan!

-This website is a game-themed informational website talking about the physical and human geography os Japan.
+This website is a game-themed informational website talking about the physical and human geography of Japan.

 There are 3 levels:-
 first one is about the physical geography of Japan